lollilol/mc_bungee_startscript/README.md

 # Startscript for Bungeecord and several Minecraft Servers.
 A customizable, little script to start your bungeecord &amp; minecraft servers.

+## Overview
+Features:
++ Start, stop and reload your Bungeecord & Minecraft Servers
++ You dont need any start.sh in your minecraft & bungeecord folders!
+Only a startable bungeecord & minecraft server.
++ currently im supporting only Debian 8 with Java 8.

 ## Downloads
 #### [Direct Download](https://github.com/lollilol/mc_bungee_startscript/releases/download/v1.0/startscript.sh)